CS203UCR/2022fa-cs203-welcome-starter/README.md

 One of two things will happen:

-1. You'll find yourself at a nice home page and you can click the big golden "Log In" button.
+1. You'll find yourself at a nice home page and you can click the big orange "Log In" button.

 2. If you've used the system before/recently it might drop you directly into a jupyter notebook file browser.

 If you it's #2, you will need to click "Control Panel" (upper right) and then click the big red "Stop My Server" button, if it's there.
 If it's not, that's fine.
-Then click "Logout" (upper right) to get back to the homepage and the big golden button.
+Then click "Logout" (upper right) to get back to the homepage and the big orange button.

-Now, click the big golden button and login with your `@ucsd.edu` email address.
+Now, click the big orange button and login with your `@ucr.edu` email address.
 You'll be presented with a list of Course Environments to choose from.
-Select the one for `CSE 142L [FA21]`.
+Select the one for `CS 203`.

 After a progress bar, you'll end up at the Jupyter Notebook file browser.
 Looking at an empty directory (unless you've used the Datahub before, in which